2sic/oqtane-theme-2shine-bs5/readme.md

         git clone https://github.com/2sic/oqt-theme-2shine-bs5.git

 3. To use the theme you have to rename some variables and files.
-To rename everything at once you can just run:
+To rename everything at once you can just navigate to **oqt-theme-2shine-bs5/Client/** and run:

-    npm run rename-projects
+    npm install && npm run rename-project

 4. Navigate to the **Client/theme.jsonc** file:

-    1. The **OqtaneRoot** setting determins where the theme is delivered to
+    1. The **OqtaneRoot** setting determins where the theme is delivered to (Please change this to the path of your oqtane installation)
     2. You can also take a look at the other settings

 5. To build the project run: